 Indeed, the situation of the Muslims cannot be fixed by an all-governing and all-seeing political entity.
 Bennabi condemned approaches to revival efforts that focused purely on the political, as utilising European approaches of state engineering and control to solve the moral, psychological, and cultural malaise of the Muslims would only yield failure.
 We must recover the pioneering spirit of our forefathers, creating a dynamic culture that will lead to the spread of Islam and in so doing, become worthy of a strong political entity.
 A state is only as prosperous as its denizens are resourceful and intelligent, and only as secure as its denizens are strong and proud of not only what they have built, but see it worthy to defend and die for.
 The state that desires to build a society through social engineering is one prone to collapse.
 The turn in a man’s heart is predicated upon the will of God and no prodding by state apparatus will overturn this.
 What we truly require now is the turning of our hearts.

-About the author: Dimashqee is a student of history and politics, focusing on statecraft, geopolitics, and world history (including Islamic civilisation and rise & decline theory).
-You can follow him on Twitter here.
+About the Author: Dimashqee is a student of history and politics, focusing on statecraft, geopolitics, and world history (including Islamic civilisation and rise & decline theory).